High Financial Need

 - Are some airlines more expensive than others?

-- Beyond Boundaries: Through UofSC’s Study Abroad Office, a financial award of $1500 or more to be used
+- Beyond Boundaries: Through UofSC’s Education Abroad Office, a financial award of $1500 or more to be

-to help fund a credit-bearing Maymester/summer study abroad experience, in order to
+used to help fund a credit-bearing Maymester/summer study abroad experience, in order

 - Benjamin A. Gilman International Scholarship: The U.S. Department of State’s Benjamin A. Gilman International Scholarship is a